Grass-Fed Lamb Merguez Sausage

-One of the most famous lamb sausages in the world is merguez: a spicy sausage flavored with a caramelized chili and spice paste called harissa.
-The sausages are originally from Northern Africa, but have also adopted by the French.
+One of the most famous lamb sausages in the world is lamb merguez: a spicy sausage flavored with a caramelized chili and spice paste called harissa.
+The sausages are originally Northern African but have also adopted by the French and made famous by chefs like Jacques Pepin and others.
+It’s easy to make at home without a sausage stuffer.

 Our merguez, made with Shepherd Song grass-fed lamb or goat is easy to make at home, even without a sausage stuffer.
 Traditionally they’re stuffed in sheep casings, but Chef Bergo rolls his into small cigars when he doesn’t have casings, or if time doesn’t allow.